 I believe there is a true stance on what constitutes a marriage.
 It’s the union of a man and a woman who intend to be partners for life.
 I think there are reasons for treating opposite-sex couples in a way that is different from how we treat same-sex couples that people should be able to understand quite apart from their religious beliefs.
 Moreover, I’m a Christian, and as such I believe that God made us and therefore is the one who decides what we were meant for and how, in general terms, we were meant to relate to one another.
 I think the Bible unambiguously presents marriage as a union between a man and a woman, and therefore nothing else counts as a marriage (I think efforts to deny that this is the biblical outlook fail, as I’ve explained elsewhere).
 A man and a rock, a woman and a tree, a man and his favourite sheep, a woman and her horse, a man and another man or a woman and another woman who care about each other very much (in no sense do I deny or trivialise those feelings).
 These can all be unions of some sort, and they might be deeply meaningful to the people involved, but in my view it’s an error of fact to say that they are marriages.

 In an effort to inject a little emotional and political momentum against my view, some have said that just defining marriage this way is no different to what was done by racists in years gone by.
 People claimed that they weren’t treating black people as inferior, they were just defining marriage as a union between a man and a woman of the same colour, and therefore denying a black person and a white person the right to marry.
 This however is a basic misreading of history.
 In fact in the type of scenario just described, blacks and whites were forbidden from marrying one another.
 This only made sense, of course, because they were actually capable of marrying one another, and everybody realised this.
 The issue is not that such unions would not, in the view of many at that time, have counted as marriages.
-The issue is that people believed (as some do now), quite wrongly in my opinion, that it was wrong to mix the races in marriage.
+The issue is that people believed (as some do now), quite wrongly in my opinion, that it was wrong to mix the races in marriage, because the races were not equal to one another.
 My view on same sex marriage, however, is that it’s not even marriage.
+Two men or two women may well be pairings of equals, but that is not the point.

 Whatever views I might hold on the morality of sexual behaviour between two people of the same sex, what I have just said does not even require that one have an opinion on it.
 It does not say anything positive or negative about any sexual behaviour.
 It is neither more nor less than a stipulation about what marriage is (or is not).